aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/60 Analog Input.md

 If we examine the Arduino's Analog Input documentation, we would find that the pin holes in question do not really read Ohms...

-No, Analog Inputs in microcontrollers utilize Analog-to-Digital Converters (ADCs), which read in *signals*.
+Analog Inputs in microcontrollers utilize Analog-to-Digital Converters (ADCs), which read in *signals*.
 Signals require electricty to flow through, not inert resistance on its own...

-What we need really is to connect the end terminals to the Arduino's power source (GND & +5V).
+We can create a variable signal by connecting the end terminals of the potentiometer to the Arduino's power source (GND & +5V).

 ![](images/potsignal.jpg)